If you have a question not listed here, please use contact form at the end of the page.

 Yes, we have been contacted by the AFM Presidents of Local 446 Regina, Local 247, The Island Musicians Association, and an executive member from Vancouver Local 145.
 We have replied and invited them to share our petition and work with us to further our cause.
 We are still waiting for confirmation from them on their next steps to support the Keep Music Alive in Canada.
 We look forward to hopefully working together with all AFM/CFM Locals and all Canadian Music Industry Associations.
 We will continue to reach out to all of them to hopefully unite one strong national voice of solidarity!

 I already support the artists whom I listen to by buying their records, merch, and concert tickets.
-I believe it is unfair to pay a levy on my internet or data plan for streamed music.
-Why should I pay the levy?
+I believe it is unfair to pay more.
+Will I pay more taxes?

 The vast majority of people do not buy music anymore because streaming is by far the dominant platform used to consume music.
 Even if a person buys some music, anyone with an internet connection is also using streamed music.
 Each format of music is a merchandise product on its own.
 It would be like saying, “I bought the album, so I shouldn’t have to pay for the concert ticket, or visa versa.
 Just because you bought the CD, it doesn’t mean that you can listen to the streamed digital version without paying a fair price.